-Eoin Young's book does not says how many M18s were built but records from a parts supplier show that coil/shock units were supplied for M18 500-01 to 500-08.
-As well as these eight, it looks like another two were built up from spare tubs later.
+Eoin Young's book does not say how many M18s were built but records from a component supplier show that coil/shock units were supplied for M18 500-01 to 500-08.
+As well as these eight, it looks like another two were built up later using spare tubs.
 Three of these were destroyed leaving seven to find.
 So far, six have been traced, leaving just the Wietzes car to be found.

 Built by McLaren, not Trojan, for 1971 season.
 Sid Taylor UK 1971: raced by Brian Redman (R1-R5 incl two seconds and a win in first three races; R9-R13; and R16, which Redman won), Peter Gethin (R6-R7), Derek Bell (R8, R15).
 Taken over by McLaren team at R17 Brands Hatch ("Rothmans World Championship Victory Race) for Reine Wisell who crashed.

 The car was then returned to McLaren and updated as the M22 prototype.
 Raced in the 1972 Tasman series by David Hobbs where it was first called "M22" and then "M18B".
-It then returned to Europe to act as the basis of the "real" M22 built for VDS in time for the UK season.
+Hobbs won the final round of the series, at Adelaide on 27 Feb.
+The car then returned to Europe to act as the basis of the "real" M22 built for VDS in time for the UK season.
 Racing Team VDS for Teddy Pilette UK 1972 until May when it was replaced by the first Trojan-built production M22.
 Advertised by Trojan Racing Ltd May 1972.